Sootpaws/tunnelvision/README.md

 - `{mural_key}/mural.toml`: Information on the mural with name `mural_key`.
     Images associated with the mural should be put in this directory alongside the `mural.toml` file.

+### `artists.toml`

+Table from artist key string to artist entry.
+Artist entry:

+- `name` - String: Display name of the artist

+### `tags.toml`

+Table from tag key string to tag entry: Tag entry:

+- `name` - String: Display name of the artist

+### `{mural_key}/mural.toml`

+Mural entry:

+- `title` - String: Display name of the mural
+- `old_id`- Optional string: Numeric ID for compatability with old Tunnelvision mural URLs
+- `year` - Positive integer: Year the mural was painted
+- `location` - String: Description of the mural's approximate location
+- `description` - String: General information on the mural
+- `tags` - List of tag keys strings: Tags associated with the mural
+- `artist` - List of artist key strings: Artists associated with the mural
+- `images` - List of image entries:
+    + `filename` - String: File name of the image (relative to `{mural_key}`)
+    + `caption` - Optional string: Caption for the image if needed
+    + `date` - Date: Date on which the image was taken
+    + `by` - String: Image attribution to display
+    + `alt` - String: Alt text for the image